 The Children's Bureau—together with its information service, Child Welfare Information Gateway, and a host of other Federal, State, and local partners—supports National Foster Care Month through a website.

-This year, the theme for National Foster Care Month is "Empowering Caregivers, Strengthening Families," which emphasizes the importance of identifying, developing, and supporting prospective and current foster parents and kinship caregivers.
-The website highlights best practices that have resulted in new and strengthened recruitment and retention strategies.
+This year, the theme for National Foster Care Month is "It's All Relative: Supporting Kinship Connections."
+Resources on the National Foster Care Month Website emphasize the importance of locating, recruiting, training, and supporting family members who may be a viable placement option for children and youth currently involved in or at risk of entering foster care.
+Resources also highlight best practices that have resulted in new and strengthened diligent recruitment strategies.
 Access the resources at https://www.childwelfare.gov/fostercaremonth/resources/.

-Storytelling is a powerful way to connect real-life scenarios to important practice issues.
-Each year, the National Foster Care Month website features real-life stories of children, youth, and families that can help child welfare workers, managers, training staff, and others engage audiences in a variety of settings.
-From training to recruitment, these inspiring stories are great tools for gaining perspective and highlighting the role each of us has in enhancing the lives of children and youth in foster care.
-Find the stories at https://www.childwelfare.gov/fostercaremonth/reallifestories/.
+Each year, the National Foster Care Month website features real-life stories of children, youth, and families to help illustrate how best child welfare practices impact real lives.
+From training to recruitment, these inspiring stories provide perspective and highlight the role each of us has in enhancing the lives of children and youth in foster care.
+View the stories at https://www.childwelfare.gov/fostercaremonth/reallifestories/

-There are a number of tools you can use to help promote National Foster Care Month.
+Use these time-saving tools to promote National Foster Care Month across your network and community.
 Check them out at https://www.childwelfare.gov/fostercaremonth/spread/.